OlesiaMashko/Clabibn-project/README.md

 Dimple Diyalani

 Technologies used:
-PhP, JavaScript, Html, CSS, MySql
+PhP, JavaScript, Html, CSS, MySql, XAMMP

+user needs to insall XAMMP to run this project and store database in phpmyadmin.

 this is a website about architecture firm. it has admin site and user site. user can provide feedback, register for email updates and apply for job in the company.